irfanchahyadi/Handwriting-Calculator/README.md

   <i>Operator dataset</i>
 </p>

-Actually, i just populate 4.900 sample of operator symbol, then i duplicate each sample ten times.
+Actually, i just populate 4.900 sample of operator symbol, then i duplicate each sample ten times without any transformation.
 Hopely, this will avoid problem cause by imbalance dataset.
-You can improve this model by continue populate until achive 49.000 sample with `add_dataset.py` in src folder. :smile:
+You can improve this model by duplicate it with transformation (rotation / mirror) or continue populate operator symbol until achive 49.000 sample with `add_dataset.py` in src folder. :smile:

 ## Setting Environment (optional)
 Ignore this step if you dont want to use virtual environment